balexanderstats/bayesurvey/README.md

 ```
 This package has the following functions:

-average_error:  This function finds the average error of predictions and works for any predictions even multivariate predictions.
+average_error:  This function finds the average error of predictions and works for any dataset of proportions even multivariate predictions.

 addcategorytopolls:  This function applies a cutoff based cluster assignment method like implemented in the paper and adds the assigned to the dataframe of poll data.
 This makes estimating prior parameters easier.
 The number of groups and the cutoffs are changable.